 Improving yourself and the TU community

-Obtaining national peer educator certification and possibility of attending regional and national conferences
+Obtaining national peer educator certification and possibility of attending regional and national conference

 If you are interested in helping others understand issues related to sexual assault, consent, bystander intervention, healthy relationships and more, apply to become a peer educator!
 The Counseling Center is recruiting for new peer educators.
 Ideal candidates are freshmen and sophomores (or those with at least two years left at TU) who are 1) motivated and energetic, 2) strong public speakers, and 3) want to help others and improve our community.
 Students must be available for training during Friday afternoons in November and February.